AI agent memory: in-context, episodic, semantic, procedural

 └── Version-controlled files → procedural (AGENTS.md / SOUL.md, loaded at startup)

 In smaller systems, a single Chroma or Qdrant instance often covers both semantic and episodic search.
-Graph databases appear in more complex stacks when the agent needs to reason across entity relationships - tracking that a specific user mentioned a specific project connected to a specific budget.
-If you're not doing relationship reasoning, skip the graph layer.
+Graph databases enter the picture when the agent has to reason across entity relationships, like tracking that a specific user mentioned a specific project tied to a specific budget.
+If there's no relationship reasoning involved, skip the graph layer entirely.

-Most developers pick a framework before they think about memory.
-That's fine - but each framework ships different defaults, has a different customization ceiling, and requires different amounts of external wiring.
-Getting the mental model wrong here means retrofitting memory into a framework that wasn't designed for your use case.
+Most developers pick a framework before thinking about memory.
+That's fine, but the frameworks ship very different defaults, hit different customization ceilings, and expect different amounts of external wiring.
+Getting the mental model wrong here usually means retrofitting memory into a framework that wasn't designed for the use case.

 | Framework | Long-term default | Short-term default | Customization ceiling |